atovmasan/Social-Network/README.md

 Project structure and code organization

-🔄 Ongoing Improvements
+🔄 Ongoing Enhancements
-Following the second part of the course, I'm continuously enhancing the project with:
+Following the second part of the course, I'm continuously improving the project with:

 Advanced React patterns and best practices

-Performance optimizations
+Performance optimizations and code splitting

+Additional features beyond the course curriculum

 Code refactoring and architecture improvements

-Additional features beyond the course curriculum

-Personal experiments and custom implementations
+Personal experiments with modern web development approaches

 Learn More
 You can learn more in the Create React App documentation.